New Year's Revolution (2006): Preliminary matches

-Before the event went live on pay-per-view, Chavo Guerrero Jr. defeated Gene Snitsky in a Heat match.
-The opening match was Ric Flair against Edge for the Intercontinental Championship.
+Before the event went live on pay-per-view, Chavo Guerrero defeated Snitsky in a Heat match.

+The opening match was Ric Flair against Edge for Flair's Intercontinental Championship.
 Flair attempted to apply the figure four leglock on Edge but Lita distracted Flair, leading to Flair applying the Figure Four Leglock on Lita.
 Edge attacked Flair with his Money in the Bank briefcase, thus being disqualified and losing the match.

 In the next match, Trish Stratus faced Mickie James for the WWE Women's Championship.
 James executed Stratusfaction and then attempted a Mick Kick but Stratus countered with a Chick Kick to retain the title.

-Edge after cashing his Money in the Bank and becoming WWE Champion.
+Edge after cashing his Money in the Bank contract and becoming WWE Champion.

 The third match was between Jerry Lawler and Gregory Helms.
 Lawler executed a Diving Fist Drop on Helms to win the match.

 In the next match, Triple H faced Big Show.
 Whilst the referee was down, Triple H hit Big Show with a broken sledgehammer and executed a Pedigree to win.

 The fifth match was between Shelton Benjamin and Viscera.
 Momma Benjamin attacked Viscera with her loaded purse twice and Benjamin performed a dragon whip for the victory.

 The sixth match was the first Bra & Panties Gauntlet match.
-Maria Kanellis encountered Vince's Devils (Candice Michelle, Victoria, and Torrie Wilson) in the match.
+Maria encountered Vince's Devils (Candice Michelle, Victoria, and Torrie Wilson) in the match.
 Maria faced Candice Michelle and stripped her and Torrie Wilson.
 Maria was unable to strip Victoria, who instead stripped Maria.
 The Fabulous Moolah and Mae Young made a surprise appearance, beginning to strip Victoria.
-When Moolah and Young left, Ashley Massaro quickly came to the ring and won the match after removing Victoria's pants.
+When Moolah and Young left, Ashley quickly came to the ring and won the match after removing Victoria's pants.